LeoTheG/full-stack-dev/README.md

 ## Currently

 Webpack dev server listens on port 3000 and proxies  page from express (on port 8081).
 MongoDB + express backend filled with random data filled with random data.
+Uses auth0 for authentication.

 ## TODO